MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/3-exercise-set-up-host-pool.md

 First, create a resource group to contain all the resources you'll create in this module.

 1. Sign in to the [Azure portal](https://portal.azure.com?azure-portal=true).
-1. From the upper-right of the Azure portal, select **Cloud Shell**.
+1. From the upper right of the Azure portal, select **Cloud Shell**.
 1. Select **PowerShell**.
 1. In Azure Cloud Shell, run the following command to create a resource group.
 Replace `EastUS` with the value of a location near you.